 Early History of the Allighand family

-Another 146 words (10 lines of text) covering the years 161 and 1613 are included under the topic Early Allighand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Allighand research.
+Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Allighand History in all our PDF Extended History products and printed products wherever possible.

 Allighand Spelling Variations